-Storm restoration in Leonore
+Storm damage restoration in Leonore

 Leonore is a small LaSalle County village in north-central Illinois, part of a county with a severe storm record that shaped national weather warning policy: the 2004 F3 tornado that killed eight people in Utica prompted the National Weather Service to shift from county-wide tornado warnings to the more precise polygon-based system still in use today.
 The Illinois River valley running through the county creates chronic flash-flood exposure during prolonged rain events and the deluges that accompany major derecho systems.
 Winter brings its own hazards in the form of heavy snowfall, ice storms, and arctic air outbreaks.
 Storm Damage 911 connects Leonore homeowners with vetted, licensed local pros for a free storm-damage assessment.